The stained-glass restoration of a Washington D.C. landmark.

-Lynchburg Stained Glass conducted a stained glass survey of the windows at Mount Vernon Place UMC in which the windows were photographed, catalogued, and assessed for signs of deterioration in both the stained glass and wood frame system.
-Subsequently, Lynchburg Stained Glass removed 42 large panels for complete re-lead restoration.
+Lynchburg Stained Glass conducted a survey of the windows at Mount Vernon Place UMC in which the stained-glass windows were photographed, catalogued, and assessed for signs of deterioration in both the stained glass and wood frame system.
+The survey revealed that renovations were required; therefore LSG subsequently removed 42 large panels for complete re-lead restoration.
 These panels were carefully dismantled, cleaned and re-assembled with new lead came.
-Some panels were triple glazed, meaning that there were actually three layers of stained glass.
-Layering of stained glass is a technique used to add depth-of-field to a stained glass window.
+Some panels were triple glazed, meaning that there were actually three layers of stained glass: this layering of glass, called “plating,” is a technique used to add depth-of-field to a stained-glass window.

-The windows were reinstalled with new protective laminated glass storm coverings.
+Lynchburg Stained Glass reinstalled the windows with new protective laminated glass storm coverings.
 Wood frames were scraped, repaired, and painted to complete the project.
-Some windows nearest the ground level received 0.5-inch thick Lexan security panels which were set into a specially designed vented frame system.
+Some windows nearest the ground level also received 0.5-inch thick Lexan security panels which were set into a specially-designed, vented frame system.